Wimbledon Championships: Umpires

 At The Championships at Wimbledon, forty-two chair umpires are assigned each day and usually work two matches a day.
 They use tablet computers to score each match and these scores are displayed on the scoreboards and on wimbledon.com.
-Line umpires work in teams of nine or seven.
-Teams of nine umpires work the Centre Court and Court numbers 1, 2, 3, 12, and 18 with the remaining teams of seven working the other courts.
-These teams rotate, working sixty minutes on the court and then sixty minutes off.
-Recently, a new technology called Hawk-Eye has been introduced.
-This technology determines whether the ball bounces in bounds or out.
-Wimbledon has started using this technology but continues to use line umpires as well.
+Line umpires worked in teams of nine or seven.
+Teams of nine umpires worked the Centre Court and Court numbers 1, 2, 3, 12, and 18 with the remaining teams of seven working the other courts.
+These teams rotated, working sixty minutes on the court and then sixty minutes off.

+In 2007 a new technology called Hawk-Eye was introduced.
+This technology showed whether the ball bounced in bounds or out.
+Wimbledon started using this technology but continued to use line umpires as well.
+However the players were only allowed to ask to see this 3 times during one set.

+Line umpires and the ability to challenge calls made during a match were axed, starting from the 2025 Championships, due to the professional tennis tours adopting the Hawk-Eye Live technology from the 2025 season for any tournament capable of supporting it, bringing an end to the 147 years of traditional scenes of line umpires walking to and from the courts during matches.
+The only umpire on the court will now be the chair umpire, although the new role of match assistants will be created to escort players to the bathroom or take their racquets to the stringer.

 Colours and uniforms

 Dark green and purple are the traditional Wimbledon colours.
 However, all tennis players participating in the tournament are required to wear all-white or at least almost all-white clothing, a long-time tradition at Wimbledon.
+This rule was put in place in 1963, when the tournament's first dress code was enforced.
 Wearing white clothing with some colour accents is also acceptable, provided the colour scheme is not that of an identifiable commercial brand logo (the outfitter's brand logo being the sole exception).
 Controversy followed Martina Navratilova's wearing branding for "Kim" cigarettes in 1982.
+In 2023 rules first allowed all female players, included but not limited to in the girls' singles junior event, to wear non-white underwear; the new rule allows "solid, mid/dark-coloured undershorts, provided they are no longer than their shorts or skirt".
 Green clothing was worn by the chair umpire, linesmen, ball boys and ball girls until the 2005 Championships; however, beginning with the 2006 Championships, officials, ball boys and ball girls were dressed in new navy blue- and cream-coloured uniforms from American designer Ralph Lauren.